-Gustavus owned a barbershop.
-Brookville was a fairly new town: the area had been inhabited by several American Indian tribes before the Moravian missionaries settled there in 1801.
+Brookville was a fairly new town: the area had been inhabited by several American Native American tribes before the Moravian missionaries settled there in 1801.
 Franklin County was incorporated in 1811.
 Many families were drawn to the area when construction was started on the Whitewater Canal in 1834; it would become a major avenue for waterway transportation.
 And the population jumped again with the building of the Duck Creek Aqueduct in 1848.
 There were 2,315 heads-of-households in 1830 and 17,979 persons in 1850, including 115 free Blacks (nine born in KY) and 104 free Mulattoes (five born in KY).

-News of his capture spread fast and, when night fell, the men of Brookville went to the jail and released Gustavus Edrington.
+News of his capture spread fast, and when night fell, the men of Brookville went to the jail and released Edrington.
 They next found the men from Kentucky and told them to leave town or they would be hanged; the men left town.
-Edrington continued his barber business in Brookville until some time during the Civil War when he moved to Centerville, IN, and opened a barbershop and soda fountain.
+Edrington continued his barber business in Brookville until some time during the Civil War when he moved to Centerville, IN and opened a barbershop and soda fountain.

 For more see "Slave hunters got rebuff at Brookville," Greensburg Daily News, 11/27/1936, p.
 4; and "Bury me in a free land: the Abolitionist Movement in Indiana," by Gwen Crenshaw (an IN.gov website).